 It packs a single punch of needed nutrients

 Our bodies need calcium, vitamin D and potassium to function properly.
 There’s no better single source for all three of these nutrients than milk.
 (For the record, vitamin D is added to fortified milk).
-Plus, milk also contains carbs, fats, proteins and other minerals, all of which are a must for growing children.
+Plus, it also contains carbs, fats, proteins and other minerals, all of which are a must for growing children, not to mention for aging adults – and everyone in between.
 True, milk isn’t the only source for all of these needed nutrients.
-But, come on, isn’t it easier to get yourself – and especially your kids – to gulp down an extra glass of milk each day than to eat more vegetables?
-It’s no secret that Americans don’t eat enough fruits and vegetables to meet the federal daily dietary guidelines.
+As Americans don’t eat enough fruits and vegetables to meet the federal daily dietary guidelines, wouldn’t it be easier to get yourself – and especially your kids – to gulp down an extra glass of milk each day than to eat more vegetables?

-Milk naturally boasts a high level of high-quality protein.
-In fact, it actually contains two types of protein.
-By drinking just one cup of milk, you’ll get 8 grams of protein, which is more than double the amount most whole grains and fruits and veggies offer per serving.
+Milk contains a naturally high level of high-quality protein.
+In fact, it actually contains two types of protein, called whey and casein.
+By drinking just one cup of moo juice, you’ll get 8 grams of protein, which is more than double the amount most whole grains and fruits and veggies offer per serving.
 Why does this matter?
 Protein plays a big role when it comes to losing and maintaining weight.
 Among other amazing things, it helps reduce our hunger and appetite.
-So, one glass of milk can cut off the urge to snack or overeat.
+So, one glass can cut off the urge to snack or overeat.

 Not proven vital for bone health

-While milk has traditionally been considered the go-to source for maintaining bone health (see argument 2 above), recent voices suggest otherwise.
-For example, a 2011 scientific review found that drinking milk did not reduce the risk of fractures in women.
-In fact, a 2014 study suggested that women who consumed large amounts of milk may actually have a higher risk of fractures and death compared to others who drink less.
+While milk has traditionally been considered the go-to source for maintaining bone health, recent voices suggest otherwise.
+For example, a 2011 scientific review found that drinking it did not reduce the risk of fractures in women.
+In fact, a 2014 study suggested that women who consumed large amounts of the dairy beverage may actually have a higher risk of fractures and death compared to others who drink less.